 Paul Bostaph is a true professional and one of the best drummers on today’s metal music scene.
-Paul’s career started in the late eighties as a member of U.S thrashers Forbidden and over the years he has played with such bands as Testament, Systematic and Slayer for which he recorded four albums between 1993- 2003.
+Paul’s career started in the late eighties as a member of U.S thrashers Forbidden, and over the years he has played with such bands as Testament, Systematic and Slayer for which he recorded four albums between 1993- 2003.
 In 2005 Paul joined legendary Bay Area band Exodus and later in the same year he made his recording debut with the band on SHOVEL HEADED KILL MACHINE.
 Exodus has now been on tour for over a year and last December the band returned to Helsinki.
-I met Paul on their tour bus prior to their show at Club Tavastia and here are the results of our interesting discussion.
+I met Paul on their tour bus before their show at Club Tavastia and here are the results of our interesting discussion.

 INTERVIEW AND PICTURES BY MARKO SYRJALA

 SHOVEL HEADED KILL MACHINE

 You guys have been constantly on tour like …